Seeing the Grain: A Cabinetmaker’s Vision of the Future

 Sexual Response from Visual Fillips

 Getting off without a partner is now possible with today’s technology.
-We can now stream porn clips and movies or chat with strangers and cam girls.
-But did you know that sexual videos can boost our sex life?
+We can now stream movies or chat with strangers and cam girls.
+But did you know that fun videos can boost our love life?

 As discussed earlier, we respond differently from visual cues.
 Traditional sex videos are designed to cater the sexual needs of men.
 They get easily aroused just by looking at genitalia and people having sexual intercourse.
 On the other hand, women respond to sexual stimuli when there are emotions involved.
 They are pretty much drawn into foreplay and sexual talks.
 This being said, women are also into visual cues.
 However, their primary focus is not on the genitals, but on the physical features of their partner.